 Mrs A has mild diabetes controlled by diet.
+Blood values vary rapidly, so think of each day as a new situation.
 Her morning urine sugar test is negative 80% of the time and positive (+) 20% of the time [It is never graded higher than +].

-1. At her regular visit she tells her physician that the test has been + on each of the last 5 days.
-What is the probability that this would occur

-- if her condition has remained unchanged?
+- 1. At her regular visits to her physician, the physician always asks about last 5 days.
+At this particular visit, she tells the physician that the test has been + on each of the last 5 days.
+What is the probability that this would occur if her condition has remained unchanged?
 Does this observation give reason to think that her condition has changed? - 2.
 Is the situation different if she observes, between visits, that the test is positive on 5 successive days and phones to express her concern?